Last updated: June 1, 2026

 The Honest Truth About Handicapping

-The other thing beginners don’t hear often enough: information in horse racing is always incomplete.
+Information in horse racing is always incomplete.
 You never have the full picture — you have past performance data, workout patterns, connections history, and pace projections.
-Experienced handicappers don’t look for certainty.
-They look for spots where the public is clearly wrong about one or two horses, and that’s where the edge lives.
+The goal isn’t certainty.
+It’s finding spots where the public is clearly wrong about one or two horses.
+That’s where the edge lives.

 Why Most Beginners Lose Money